Army Ranger / Special Forces Programming

-The training pipeline to become a member of the Airborne Infantry Units, 75th Army Ranger Regiment as an Army Ranger, or Army Special Forces are challenges that require many months or even years of preparation prior to and while serving in the Army.
+The training pipeline to become a member of the Airborne Infantry Units, 75 Regiment as an Army Ranger, or Army Special Forces are challenges that require many months or even years of preparation prior to and while serving in the Army.
 You may ask, “What do you mean by pipeline?”
-A training pipeline is a set course you will take to go from soldier to Ranger or any other MOS in the Army.
-Here is what you need to do and understand if you want to join the Army and become an Army Airborne, Army Ranger or Army Special Forces.
+A training pipeline is a set course you will take to go from Recruit to Soldier to Ranger or any other MOS in the Army.
+Here is what you need to do and understand if you want to join the Army and become a soldier first after Basic Combat Training (BCT), then Infantry School, then more advanced training such as Army Airborne, Army Ranger or Army Special Forces.
 Maybe even Army Air Assault School...

 11x Option 40 – This is the Army Infantry with Ranger Option enlistment program you need to mention to your recruiter.
 This program will guarantee you get to attend Airborne training and Ranger Assessment and Selection Program (RASP) immediately following.
 However, do not even talk to a recruiter until you are ready to enlist – meaning physically prepared for what you are about to endure.
 You must be able to run, ruck, lift, pt on advanced levels by the time you are ready to serve.
 See Ready To Serve Article.
 Your training will include Basic Combat Training (BCT) and Advanced Individual Training (AIT) together in a 15-week course for the 11B/C – Infantry MOS.
 After OSUT – One Station Unit Training – in Fort Benning, GA, you will then go to the Basic Airborne Course (BAC).